BonaFideIT/passify-bareos/README.md

 To monitor multiple backup jobs per day:

 - Create one check per backup time window.
-- Prefix the service name with the scheduled backup time (e.g., `23:00:00`).
+- Prefix the service name with the scheduled backup time (e.g., `23:00`).
 - Use the `--prefix-time` option to dynamically match the expected backup time.

 ---

-This improved documentation enhances readability, formatting, and clarity while ensuring completeness and correctness.
+Changelog:

+* reduced time granularity to bareos config format specification granularity